Scarborough Shoal standoff: Fishing exploitation

 In April 2021, there were an estimated 287 Chinese fishing vessels that fished on the Scarborough Shoal.
 It's suspected that 240,000 kilos, or more than 260 tons, were illegally taken by Chinese fishing vessels.
 Which in turn outraged many Filipinos including Department of Foreign Affairs Secretary Teodoro Locsin Jr. who filed many Démarche or more commonly known as Diplomatic Protests against the Chinese incursion to Beijing.

 2025

-On 11 August 2025, a China Coast Guard vessel is damaged after colliding with a Chinese Navy ship while trying to expel the Philippine Coast Guard vessel BRP Suluan from Scarborough Shoal.
+On 11 August 2025, a China Coast Guard vessel was damaged after colliding with a Chinese Navy ship while trying to expel the Philippine Coast Guard vessel BRP Suluan from Scarborough Shoal.
 Following the collision, the BRP Suluan personnel, along with BRP Teresa Magbanua, issued a radio call offering assistance but received no response.
 Forty-two crew members of BRP Suluan earned the Coast Guard Bronze Cross Medal and Ribbon, while the commanding officer of BRP Suluan, Captain Jomark Angue, earned the Coast Guard Distinguished Service Medal and Ribbon.